 NO.35 SQUADRON No.35 Squadron was formed as a transport squadron at RAAF Base Pearce in WA, in March 1942, serving throughout World War II.
-It was re-established in 1966 to fly Caribou transport aircraft during the Vietnam War, returning to Australia in 1972 and continuing to fly the Caribou until 2000.
+It was re-established in 1966 to fly Caribou transport aircraft during the Vietnam War, returning ← A RAAF No.36 Squadron C-17 Globemaster after landing at Australia's main operating base in the Middle East Region. to Australia in 1972 and continuing to fly the Caribou until 2000.
 It was re-established again in January 2013, prior to the arrival of the first C-27J in 2015.
 In early 2019, No.35 Squadron relocated to RAAF Base Amberley, and today operates a fleet of 10 C-27J Spartans.
-With the ability to provide airlift of people, equipment and supplies into the most remote and least prepared airstrips in Australia and our region, the C-27J Spartan complements the ADF's existing air mobility fleet as its Light Tactical Fixed Wing capability.
+With the ability to provide airlift of people, equipment and supplies into the most remote and least prepared airstrips in Australia and our region, the C-27J Spartan complements the ADF's existing air mobility fleet as its light tactical fixed wing capability.

 NO.36 SQUADRON Formed at RAAF Base Laverton in Victoria in March 1942, No.36 Squadron flew Dakotas in New Guinea during World War II and into the post-war years.
-In 1958, it became the first international operator of the C-130A Hercules transport aircraft, converting onto the C-130H in 1978.
+In March 1953, No.36 Squadron was based in Japan, carrying freight to and from Korea, evacuation casualties and providing VIP transport capabilities for the United Nations Command.
+After returning to Australia in 1958, it became the first international operator of the C-130A Hercules transport aircraft, converting onto the C-130H in 1978.
+In addition to its role as a strategic airlifter, the Hercules also proved highly suited to civil aid tasks such as fodder drops during floods, air sea rescue work and medical evacuations.
+With the escalating commitment of Australian forces in Vietnam during the mid-1960s, No.36 Squadron found itself operating a regular courier service, carrying troops and equipment, and evacuating wounded soldiers back to Australia.
 In December 2006, the squadron converted onto the C-17A and relocated to RAAF Base Amberley.
-The C-17As play an integral role in the ADF's strategic airlift capability, supporting international deployments as well as disaster relief and humanitarian missions.
-No.36 Squadron's fleet of eight C-17As allows Australia to rapidly deploy personnel, supplies, combat vehicles, heavy equipment and helicopters anywhere in the world, as well as conduct aero-medical evacuation.
+The C-17As play an integral role in the ADF'S strategic airlift capability, supporting international deployments as well as disaster relief and humanitarian missions.
+No.36 Squadron accepted delivery of their final C-17 Globemaster in November 2015, creating a fleet of eight C-17As which allow Australia to rapidly deploy personnel, supplies, combat vehicles, heavy equipment and helicopters anywhere in the world, as well as conduct aero-medical evacuation.
 SURVEILLANCE AND RESPONSE GROUP